patison5/patison5/README.md

 💻 I am a self taught Full Stack Developer and a Swift IOS Developer

 🌟 Main languages: Swift, Python
-🚩 Have experience with: JavaScript, Nodejs, PHP, C++, Java, C#, Shell 📝 Write code the hole day
+🚩 Have experience with: JavaScript, Nodejs, PHP, C++, Java, C#, Shell, etc...
-📚 Write code the hole night
+📝 Work the hole day.
+But what do i do?
-🔭 Looked throw the hole stackoverflow
+🔭 Yes, look throw the hole stackoverflow and sometimes write code...
-🎵 Do not need the rest.
-But sometimes play the piano.
+📚 Work the hole night.
+But what do i do?
-💖 Forever alone.
-Being single is my calling
+💖 U rly think so?
+Dude...
+Being single is my calling.
+Ofcource i'm writing code!
-💻 WTF don't I still have a normal job? :/
+🎵 Do u rly think i need a rest?
+Let me play the piano sometimes or just give me coffee 💻 So i have the only one question.
+WTF don't I still have a normal job? :/
 ```
 <hr>
 <!-- <h4  align="center">Programming Languages</h4> -->